Creating a startup is oodles of fun.

 How to Do It

 Brand consistency should be thought of as storytelling.
 How good of a storyteller is your brand?
 Does your content help tell your story?
-Just like a story, branded content needs to have a beginning, middle, and an end.
+Just like a story, branded content needs to have a beginning, middle, and end.
 It can’t just be the same design repeated constantly.
 That feels stale, boring, unoriginal.

-For one example of engaging, branded content, take Simone LeBlanc, a premiere gift giving company.
+For one example of engaging, branded content, take Simone LeBlanc, a premier gift giving company.
 When you land on their website, it’s clear why the company exists and what their values are, (to gift expertly, and thoughtfully).

 Their website copy, photography, and overall content is so high quality.
 When you move over to their Instagram, the feeling is the same.
 It’s seamless, and there’s no disruption in the overall marketing experience.
-Every email campaign is a delight, geared towards best gift giving practices.
+Every email campaign is a delight, geared towards best gift-giving practices.
 Their brand is sticky, keeping us around and coming back again and again.
 Their marketing is clear.
 It’s easy to fall in love with them.

 Having stale brand content typically walks hand and hand with only developing a logo and a few colors.
 Ignore that there are multiple ways to control your brand and you miss out on massive communications opportunities.